NightOwlRecon/NamUs-Data/README.md

-# NamUs Scraper
+# NamUs Scraper + Database Dump

-This is a very basic web scraper that scrapes the NamUs database for missing persons and unidentified persons.
+This repository contains a very basic Python script that scrapes the contents of the NamUs database for missing persons and unidentified persons via their API.

-A full dump for analysis is uploaded to the `data` folder in this repository every Sunday.
+This repository also contains weekly dumps of the full contents of the NamUs database for analysis.
+This is provided in the hopes that it will save NamUs' resources, by helping eliminate the need for other parties to scrape the same data.